TritonDataCenter/manta/docs/operator-guide.md

 * create multipart uploads, upload parts, fetch multipart upload state, commit multipart uploads, and abort multipart uploads

+Each "webapi" zone is equipped with its own coarse request throttle.
+The throttle treats all requests equally, not distinguishing between different operations (reads and writes), or different originating users or IPs.
+The throttle is disabled by default and should be used when manta is under extreme load and availability issues cannot be isolated to a single component.

+The coarse request throttle exposes three tunables, which are configurable via SAPI.
+Changes to these tunables will require restarting muskie to take effect.
+The names of the SAPI tunables are:

+* MUSKIE_THROTTLED_ENABLED - false by default.
+* MUSKIE_THROTTLE_CONCURRENCY - an integer value indicating how many requests the muskie instance can process at once.
+* MUSKIE_THROTTLE_QUEUE_TOLERANCE - an integer value indicating the number of requests muskie will queue, in the event that the concurrency threshold has been reached, before it begins throttling requests.

+Requests are throttled with an HTTP status code 503.
+In general, higher concurrency values will result in a busier muskie that handles more requests at once.
+Lower concurrency values will limit the number of requests the muskie will handle at once, decreasing throughput.
+Lower concurrency values should be set to limit the load on manta.

+Higher queue tolerance values will decrease the likelihood of requests being rejected when manta is under high load but may increase the average latency of queued requests.
+This latency increase can be the reuslt of longer queues inducing longer delays before dispatch.

+Lower queue tolerance values will make requests more likely to be throttled quickly under load.
+Lower queue tolerance values should be used when high latency is not acceptable and the application is likely to retry on receipt of a 503 anyway.

 ### Objects and directories

 Requests for objects and directories involve: